miaulez/miaulez.github.io/_posts/2022-01-03-thm-0day-writeup.md

 ![](/assets/images/thm/0day/4.png)

-Gobuster quickly found some interesting directories to have look into, let’s check each one of these
+Gobuster quickly found some interesting directories to have a look into, let’s check each one of these

 going to /uploads we discover a blank page (but we might gobuster it)